NLnetLabs/unbound-manual/source/use-cases/local-stub.rst

 Once we have a installed, configured and running Unbound instance, we need tell our machine to use this instance by default instead of what it is currently using.
-This works differently on different operating systems, below we will go through this for a selection of OS'es.
+This works differently on different operating systems, below we will go through this for a selection of OSes.

 Ubuntu 20.04.1 LTS
 ******************